FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 client = FusionAuthClient('jJXzUm35UeUzUKJqKoYdMIGYRMYzQsmIgrJcaKyGYuI', 'http://localhost:9011')
 ```

 Since we want to register our new User to an application, let's specify the application Id.
 We can find this again in the FusionAuth UI under "Applications".
-In this example, we use our own application Id for the app, *pythonapp*, but you'll want to replace this Id with your own:
+In this example, we use our own application Id for the app, "pythonapp", but you'll want to replace this Id with your own:

 ```python
 # You must supply your Application Id here
 application_id = '595795e0-6766-43b0-8508-aba15aa44e61'
 ```

 Now, let's create our user.
 Here, we can specify optional user roles in our application.
-We are also telling FusionAuth to skip user **E-mail Verification** and **Set Password E-mail**.
-If we wanted to enable either of these, we would simply switch the argument to `true`.
+We are also telling FusionAuth to neither verify the user's email nor send the user an email they can use to set their password.
+If we wanted to enable either of these, we would simply switch the argument to `True`.

 {% include _callout-tip.liquid content=
 "Roles must be defined in FusionAuth in order to be assigned to a user."